refinedev/refine/documentation/blog/2023-02-16-refine-pixels-3.md

 In this post, we added `canvases` resource to our `<Refine />` component.
 We implemented `list` action on a public gallery and a dashboard page and the `show` action to display a canvas.
 The `create` action is implemented from inside a modal accessible on a button click.
 While working through these, we inspected into individual data provider methods and hooks for these actions.

 We also saw how **refine** handles a simple email/password based authentication out-of-the-box.
-We then went ahead implemented social login using `Google` and `GitHub` authentication providers.
+We then went ahead implemented social login using `GitHub` authentication provider.

 In the next article, we'll move things to the next level by adding live collaboration features using **refine**'s **Supabase** `liveProvider`.